sci-42ver/SDF_exercise_solution/README.md

 # skipped exercise
+## You can do if you are interested without extra background knowledge assumption
-## needs big changes to the overall program structure
+### needs big changes to the overall program structure
 - 4.12 See 0.b.
   > 0.b.0.a.
 Again, wait implies we need to change the unify internal structure...
   - Also see 4.18 TODO which also relates with delay/wait.
-## open-ended
+### open-ended
 - 2.14
   - > This is not easy.
   - I tried to find one possible example to implement in https://martinfowler.com/dsl.html#:~:text=Domain%2Dspecific%20languages%20have%20been,strut's%20configuration%20file....